EgoTraj-Bench: Towards Robust Trajectory Prediction Under Ego-view Noisy Observations: Proposed Method

 where $\beta_{Ach}$ and $\gamma_{Ach}$ are affine parameters adaptively modulating feature space based on historical confidence, analogous to adaptive odometers (e.g, amplifying high-confidence features).
 To refine inter-agent dependencies, a subsequent MHSA is employed.
 Finally, an MLP head maps $H_{dec}$ to candidate predictions $\hat{Y}^{1:K}$ and logits $\hat{c_y}$.
 The training objective for the future prediction task is:

 where $j^*$ identifies the best-matching candidate, and $\mathrm{CE}(\cdot,\cdot)$ is the cross-entropy loss over mode selection.

 The \textbf{history reconstruction} stream mirrors identical structure but sets $\beta_{Ach}$ and $\gamma_{Ach}$ to 0, enabling pure reconstruction learning.
-Its training objective follows the same form as that of the prediction branch:

 During inference, the history reconstruction decoder is no longer activated.
 Instead, we use only the noisy input trajectory $\tilde{X}$, which is processed through the shared contextual encoder and the prediction decoder and conditioned on intent priors from the EgoAnchor module, to forecast future trajectories.